Steven Yazzie: Education

-Artworks
+Art career

 Some projects Yazzie has headed include Digital Preserve, LLC and Postcommodity, the latter of which he helped found with Kade L. Twist (Cherokee Nation) and Nathan Young (Delaware/Pawnee/Kiowa/Cherokee).
 He has since left Postcommodity, which is now headed by Twist and Cristóbal Martínez.
 He also co-founded the Museum of Walking with Angela Ellsworth, located on the Arizona State University campus in the Tower Center Building.

 Drawing and Driving

 Drawing and Driving was a performance, drawing, and film piece.
 Yazzie built a wooden cart that had a way to attach an easel so he could use an easel while driving in the cart.
 Riding down Monument Valley, he would try to replicate the landscape, including the buttes and mesas in view onto the easel attached to the wooden cart.
 While he rode and created, he would be filmed riding through the areas.
 This allows the observers to connect the piece to the environment Yazzie was traveling on and through.
 When displayed, the piece would include a video of Yazzie riding in the cart, the piece he created while on the cart and the piece he created.